isabelc/edd-software-specs/readme.txt

 2. Back-end: Specs meta box on single download editor == Changelog ==

+= 1.5.9 =
+* Bug fix: USD money format was showing up even when left empty.
+* Bug fix: CSS for backend Specs fields is better mobile responsive.
+* New: shortcode to insert Specs table into posts and pages.
+* Tested for WP 3.8 compatibility.

 = 1.5.8 =
 * Tested for WP 3.7.1 compatibility.